 Use antibiotics as directed.
 If you develop a rash or other unfavorable reaction, stop using the antibiotic and call our office immediately.

 Nausea and Vomiting

-In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
-You should then sip on carbonated water, soda, tea, or ginger ale.
-Sip slowly over a fifteen-minute period.
-When the nausea subsides you can begin taking solid foods and the prescribed medicine.
+If you experience nausea and vomiting following your procedure, do not eat or drink anything for at least an hour, including prescribed medications.
+You may then sip on carbonated water, soda, tea, or ginger ale.
+Sip slowly over a 15-minute period.
+When nausea subsides, you may begin eating, drinking, and taking prescribed medications.

-- Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported a tooth.
-These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Kiken and Dr. McAninch.
+- You may feel a hard projection in your mouth.
+These are the bony walls which supported your tooth.
+They usually smooth out on their own, but if needed can be removed by our Dr. David McAninch and Dr. Robert Kiken.

 - Keep your lips moist with Vaseline or lip balm to prevent them from drying out and cracking.

 - You may experience a sore throat or pain when swallowing.
 This should subside in 2-3 days.